dudebing99/Blog/common_sense.md

 - **internal** - only this contract and contracts deriving from it can access
 - **private** - can be accessed only from this contract

+#### How to get contract internal transactions?

+There's not currently any way to do this using the web3 API.
+Internal transactions, despite the name (which isn't part of the yellowpaper; it's a convention people have settled on) aren't actual transactions, and aren't included directly in the blockchain; they're value transfers that were initiated by executing a contract.

+As such, they're not stored explicitly anywhere: they're the effects of running the transaction in question on the blockchain state.
+Blockchain explorers like etherscan obtain them by running a modified node with an instrumented EVM, which record all the value transfers that took place as part of transaction execution, storing them separately.

 ### Bitcoin

 #### minrelaytxfee、mintxfee